Nature

 However, caution remains around the risks of debt, foreign ownership and undue influence.
 Laos and Cambodia, highly indebted to China, were discussed, with the Kunming-Laos railway (70% Chinese-owned) cited as an example of inequitable control and influence.

 The environmental and social impacts of China’s projects also raised concerns.
-Hydropower projects along the Mekong and its tributaries have disrupted water flow, increasing the risk of droughts and floods.
+Hydropower projects along the Mekong and its tributaries have disrupted the river’s natural flow, raising concerns about the impact on fisheries and agriculture that depend on its nutrient-rich sediment and seasonal floods.
 Displacement of local communities and chemical pollution were highlighted as further negative outcomes of some Chinese investments.
 Participants emphasised the need to scrutinise why host countries allow such projects despite clear environmental and social risks.

 There are alternative ways to engage with China, including promoting stricter adherence to environmental and social regulations.
 Participants called for greater coordination among Mekong countries and emphasised the proactive roles that media, civil society and businesses must play in both preventing and spotlighting harmful projects.
 Special attention was also drawn to the responsibility of governments in preventing negative impacts and ensuring that human rights are upheld.